HSF/hsf.github.io/cwp.md

 computing over the next 10 years.
 As a step towards addressing these challenges we are now beginning a community planning process.
 The aim is to produce a Community White Paper
-(CWP) which will describe the community strategy as well as a roadmap for software and computing in HEP in the 2020s.
+(CWP) which will describe the community strategy and a roadmap for software and computing in HEP in the 2020s.
 This activity is organised under the umbrella of the HSF.
 The LHC experiments and HSF have been specifically [charged by the WLCG project](/assets/CWP-Charge-HSF.pdf) and